mongodb/docs/source/periodic_executor.rst

 server-side cursor.
 But we must not take any locks directly from the cursor's destructor (see `PYTHON-799`_), so we cannot safely use the PyMongo data structures required to send a message.
-The solution is to add the cursor's id to an array on the :class:`~mongo_client.MongoClient` without taking any locks.
+The solution is to add the cursor's id to an array on the :py:class`~mongo_client.MongoClient` without taking any locks.

-Each client has a :class:`~periodic_executor.PeriodicExecutor` devoted to checking the array for cursor ids.
+Each client has a :py:class`~periodic_executor.PeriodicExecutor` devoted to checking the array for cursor ids.
 Any it sees are the result of cursors that were freed while the server-side cursor was still open.
 The executor can safely take the locks it needs in order to send the ``OP_KILL_CURSORS`` message.